 Plywood can be used for any internal or external DIY project, including cabinet building, subfloors, wall panels, roof sheathing, and more.
 It finishes nicely (with paint, varnish, stain, or lacquer) and has a naturally smooth surface.

 Hardboard is constructed differently and cannot be used outside.
-It is also difficult to use for the building of some cabinets, wardrobes, and cupboards, as the finish is only nice on one side.
+It is also challenging to use to build cabinets, wardrobes, and cupboards, as the finish is lovely only on one side.
 However, it has a high impact resistance, making it great for heavy-duty projects.

 Keep reading to learn about plywood vs hardboard, including advantages, disadvantages, common uses, and which is best for different projects.